yOyOeK1/viteyss/wikiSites/INSTALL.md

 ##### starting my project

 To start it.
-You need to be in directory of your project then enter command
+You need to be in directory of your project then enter the command

 ```bash
 node ./runItSelector.js
 ```

-If all in good you can enter with your web browser url: http://localhost:8080
+If all in good, you can enter with your web browser URL: http://localhost:8080

-### !! important !!
+### !!
+Important !!

-Copy / paste command will not work you need to replace names of directories and repositories to your needs.
+Copy / paste command will not work, you need to replace the names of directories and repositories to suit your needs.
-So real repository need to be `https://github.com/yOyOeK1/viteyss.git`
+So the real repository needs to be `https://github.com/yOyOeK1/viteyss.git`

-## from this place where to go
+## where to go

 * your local wiki :) http://localhost:8080/yss/index.html#pageByName=Wiki
 * https://github.com/topics/viteyss
 * plugins, extensions, site(s): https://github.com/topics/viteyss-site-
 * starting project plugin for viteyss https://github.com/yOyOeK1/viteyss-siteCreateClone

 ---